CompuCell3D/PythonScriptingManual/docs/mitosis.rst

 Mitosis
 =======

-In developmental simulations, we often need to simulate cells which grow and divide.
+In developmental simulations, we often need to simulate cells that grow and divide.
 We start with a single cell and grow it.
 When a cell reaches a **critical volume**, it undergoes Mitosis.
 We **check if the cell has reached this volume threshold** at